-- Academic reinstatement shall constitute notice that a suspended student has been reinstated to the University, and is eligible to be considered for readmission.
-The reinstated student shall be on scholastic probation during his/her first semester or summer term of reinstatement after which he/she may be removed from this probation.
+- Academic reinstatement is the readmission of a suspended student to the University.
+The reinstated student will be on academic probation during his/her first semester or summer term of reinstatement after which he/she may be removed from this probation.

 - A petition for reinstatement must be submitted no later than 15 days before the beginning of the semester or summer term in which the student wishes to register.
 A petition received after this deadline may not be processed until after the regular registration period.

-- The decision on a petition for reinstatement shall be made by the dean (or designee) of the college in which the student wishes to enroll.
+- The decision on a petition for reinstatement will be made by the dean (or designee) of the college in which the student wishes to enroll.
 Undeclared students should contact the Director of the Center for Advising and Career Services.
 A student who has been reinstated must remain in the college in which he/she has been reinstated for that semester.

 - Students placed on academic suspension are eligible for a maximum of three reinstatements.
 Any student placed on academic suspension for the fourth time is not eligible for reinstatement for a minimum of five years from the end of the last term of attendance.

 - Students who are suspended as a result of spring semester grades will have the suspension invoked at the beginning of the summer term, excluding any course(s) which had begun prior to the determination of the academic suspension.

 Upon the request of a person placed on academic suspension or denied reinstatement, the vice president for academic affairs may review the circumstances and reverse the decision of the dean if the vice president for academic affairs deems it necessary to prevent a gross injustice.